ryanford/pathetic/README.md

 ---
 ### `pathetic:parse(path_str)`

-Returns the path parsed into a table.
+Returns the path parsed into a table, unescaped.
+Any keys appearing more than once with different values are gathered into a table.

 ```lua
 pathetic:parse("/hello/world?lang=lua%21#docs%2Finfo")
 ```